Best Security Camera Without Wifi | Best Cellular Network Security Camera | Best Window and Door Sensors |

 “Perfect for older people who may not have Wi-Fi at their house.
 My family appreciates the fact that we can keep an eye on what’s going on around my Mom’s house.
 She feels safer and we worry a whole lot less.
 I’m not a techie, but got it set up in less than an hour.”

 “Bought this for my house in the middle of nowhere without Internet.
-I love the fact that I can keep an eye on things when I’m not at home.”
+I love the fact that I can keep an eye on things when I’m not at home.
+One of the best products I’ve bough this year.”

 - Solar panel and SD card not included